Kong/docs.konghq.com/app/2.3.x/external-plugins.md

 Notes:

-The Kong version 2.3 allows multiple plugin servers; in particular it's now possible to write "single-plugin servers", in effect plugins as microservices.
-To help on this, version v0.6.0 of the [go-pdk] package includes an optional plugin server, see [Embedded Server](#embedded-server) for info on this.
+The Kong version 2.3 allows multiple plugin servers; in particular it's now possible to write single-plugin servers, in effect plugins as microservices.
+To help with this, version v0.6.0 of the [go-pdk] package includes an optional plugin server.
+See [Embedded Server](#embedded-server) for more information.

 The [go-pluginserver] process is still supported.
-Its main advantage is that it is a single process for any numbe of plugins, but the dynamic loading of plugins has proven challenging under Go language; unlike the microservice architecture, which is well supported by the language and tools.
+Its main advantage is that it's a single process for any number of plugins, but the dynamic loading of plugins has proven challenging under the Go language; unlike the microservice architecture, which is well supported by the language and tools.